Kiritosky/SkyEssentials-Plugin/README.md

 3. Restart your server.

-4. Configure the plugin to your liking in the `config.yml` file generated in the `plugins/SkyEssentials` directory.

 ## Issues and Contributions

 If you encounter any issues or have suggestions for improvements, please create a new [issue](https://github.com/Kiritosky/SkyEssentials-Plugin/issues).